denisart/graphql2python/docs/source/index.rst

   * - `license_file`
     - An optional path to a file with license for output `py` file.
   * - `options`
-    - Optional options for render of output `py` file.
+    - Optional options for generate of output `py` file.

 Options keywords